 Andrew is the author of Trust Protectors (2011), a specialist practitioners’ text on the subject of protectors, and writes and publishes regularly in his fields of expertise.

 Some recent examples of Andrew’s work are provided below:

-Akhmedova v Akhmedov DIFC CFI 011; EWFC 23 (Fam) (and ongoing): With Michael Black QC and Dakis Hagen QC, Andrew is acting in respect of a major asset tracing exercise arising out of the largest divorce award ever granted by the English High Court.
+- Akhmedova v Akhmedov DIFC CFI 011; EWFC 23 (Fam): With Michael Black QC and Dakis Hagen QC, Andrew acted in respect of a major asset tracing exercise arising out of the largest divorce award ever granted by the English High Court.
 The claim involves in particular steps to enforce that award against MV ‘Luna’, a superyacht valued at in excess of $450 million.

 Areas of experience

 Andrew has acted on multiple civil matters involving an element of financial services law, and is familiar with cases engaging the Financial Services and Markets Act 2000 (‘FSMA’) and derivative secondary legislation.
 From his work in jurisdictions such as Guernsey and the Cayman Islands, Andrew is also developing an expertise in banking litigation with a cross-border element.

 Recent cases involving elements of banking and financial services law include:

 - Booth v Templeton Insurance Ltd (2011-12): Andrew acted as English counsel in litigation in the Isle of Man concerning unpaid insurance commissions.
 The UK element of the claim involved the application of the ‘general prohibition’ under FSMA.
 The matter was successfully settled during trial.